SumoLogic/sumologic-kubernetes-collection/docs/best-practices.md

 - `sumologic.com/format` overrides the value of the `fluentd.logs.output.logFormat` property.
   Using `text` can break multiline detection.
 Check out [Troubleshooting Collection](troubleshoot-collection.md#using-text-format)
-- `sumologic.com/sourceCategory` overrides the value of the `fluentd.logs.containers.sourceCategory` property
+- `sumologic.com/sourceCategory` overrides the value of the `sumologic.logs.container.sourceCategory` property
-- `sumologic.com/sourceCategoryPrefix` overrides the value of the `fluentd.logs.containers.sourceCategoryPrefix` property
+- `sumologic.com/sourceCategoryPrefix` overrides the value of the `sumologic.logs.container.sourceCategoryPrefix` property
-- `sumologic.com/sourceCategoryReplaceDash` overrides the value of the `fluentd.logs.containers.sourceCategoryReplaceDash`
+- `sumologic.com/sourceCategoryReplaceDash` overrides the value of the `sumologic.logs.container.sourceCategoryReplaceDash`
   property
-- `sumologic.com/sourceName` overrides the value of the `fluentd.logs.containers.sourceName` property
+- `sumologic.com/sourceName` overrides the value of the `sumologic.logs.container.sourceName` property

 For example: